Courses

 Fall, Spring, Summer.

-CHEM 2770 is the teaching methods companion class to the CHEM 2070, 1070 suite of courses.
-CHEM 2770 students will co-lead weekly 2-hour sections of CHEM 1070 (w/20 enrolled students); meet in 2-hour group meetings to develop and refine teaching materials; attend a 1-hour discussion class on a current STEM pedagogical theory; and assess teaching progress for 1-hour (all activities on a weekly basis).
+CHEM 2770 is the first teaching methods companion class to CHEM 2070 and CHEM 2080.
+CHEM 2770 students will co-lead weekly 2-hour review sessions; meet in 2-hour group meetings to develop and refine teaching materials; attend a 1-hour discussion class on a current STEM pedagogical theory; and assess teaching progress for 1-hour (all activities on a weekly basis).

 Chemical and instrumental methods of analysis, including fluorescence spectroscopy, electrochemistry, UV-vis absorption spectroscopy, infrared spectroscopy, and gas chromatography.
-Preparation and testing of a solar cell.
-Error analysis and experiment design.
+Error analysis, experiment design, and data analysis using Jupyter notebooks.

 Full details for CHEM 3020 - Honors Experimental Chemistry II